DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 - MongoDB transaction time limit: 60 seconds
 - These constraints make multi-document transactions impractical for this use case

+### Primary Goal

+The primary goal is **avoiding ambiguous state in production** to reduce the number of times we need to access sensitive data for investigation.
+This is not a scalability concern - it's about operational clarity and data protection.

 ### Acceptable Trade-offs

 - **Last upload wins**: Only one unsubmitted summary log per organisation/registration at a time.
 New uploads supersede previous unsubmitted ones.